Rchintalapati0111/Android_world_challenge/results.md

 Previous Actions:
 OPEN_APP(Camera, index=-1)
-Response: {'action_type': 'CLICK', 'name': 'Shutter', 'index': 2, 'reasoning': "Clicking on the 'Shutter' will take a photo, fulfilling the goal of using the camera app to take a photo."}
+Response: {'action_type': 'CLICK', 'name': 'Shutter', 'index': 2, 'reasoning': 'Clicking the shutter button would take a photo, which fulfills the goal.'}

 --- Step 3 ---
 Goal: Take a photo using the camera app